CBStanley12/fcc-quote-machine/README.md

 Complete:
 - [X] Generate a random quote and background image when the "New Quote" button is clicked
 - [X] Users can tweet the quote by clicking the Twitter icon button
+- [X] Refactor code to utilize vanilla JavaScript

 To-Do:
-- [ ] Refactor code to utilize vanilla JavaScript
 - [ ] Incorporate additional APIs for quote generation
 - [ ] Allow users to select from a list of categories for quote generation
 - [ ] Allow users to select from a list of categories for background image generation
 - [ ] Implement additional options for sharing quotes to social media
+- [ ] Allow users to save their favorite quotes

 User Stories Fulfilled:
 - [X] User Story #1: I can see a wrapper element with a corresponding id="quote-box".